If you want to succeed at social media management, first you need to know the messages you want to send about your brand.

-If you want to succeed at social media management, you need to have a clear message about what your business does and why it exists.
+If you want to succeed at social media management, you need to have a clear message about what a business like stopmyirsbill.com does and why it exists.
 Such a message is much more likely to engage potential customers, regardless of the platform.

 What’s your story?

 Every business has an origin story.
 What’s yours?